 But do give your baby a spoon to hold and practice with at each meal, helps him develop this skill sooner.

 However eating solids for an eight month baby isn't foremost about the nutritional value of the food.

 Eating chunkier solid foods, not purees, is a new developmental process that babies have to go through.

 Eight months old babies have to learn how to chew using their gums and a tooth or two and how to swallow food with a thicker consistency.

 The eating process allows them to experiment with moving foods around in the mouth.

 If your baby doesn't want you to feed him, or he only wants to eat what he can put in his mouth, some of these foods allow him to feed himself, and they are not too messy.

 Baby bite size chunks of soft foods such as mashed sweet potatoes, jams or mashed bananas.

-Small pieces of well cooked spaghetti and rice.
+Small pieces of well cooked macaroni and rice.

 Small bits of meat such as ground meat, cooked thoroughly.